 In June of 2009, I was a mess.
 That’s me in the pink top.
 I’m sitting there thinking, “I wish I had shown up late for the family photo so I could have hidden in the back row.
 Then only my face would show.”
-That’s how much I hated having my picture taken.
+That’s how much I disliked having my picture taken.
 As it turns out, having a front row seat was a blessing in disguise.
 Seeing that picture made me vow to take control of my weight.
 I wanted my body back, even if it meant doing something drastic.
 I started dieting at 12 years old and have been working at it (in one form or another) ever since.
 I went to ridiculous measures to lose weight or stay thin.

 One year, at my job, my assistant went every day to a take-out joint and bought me a Chef Salad and a large diet Coke.
 That was my calorie consumption per day.
 On weekends I ate a half of a peanut butter sandwich per day and 3 diet orange sodas.
 Then, as I became more successful I started paying for diets.

-I was fed up.
 It made no sense to do a “regular” diet again.
 I didn’t know what to do, but I was intent on doing one more diet.
-I got hold of an old diet with some ideas that made sense.
-After that, my husband discovered an obscure book about obesity written by a science writer and targeted at doctors.
+I got hold of an old diet with some ideas that made sense then my husband discovered an obscure book about obesity written by a science writer and targeted at doctors.
 I watched the book’s author deliver a mind-blowing lecture on why we get fat.
 The author convinced me that most of the diet advice we have been sold and told for decades is wrong.
 At last I was connected to some credible, brand new weight loss information.
 For the first time in my life I knew why I got fat, and more importantly, what to do about it.
 This is when I started designing a new way to diet and developed a new mindset about eating.
 I dropped 28 pounds in a little over five weeks and I kept it off.
 My doctor took me off my blood pressure meds and the weight kept coming off.

 Now I’d love to share it with you.